-The bill would take effect on September 1, 2015, or immediately if passed with the necessary voting margins, and apply beginning in school year 2015-16.
+The bill would take effect on September 1, 2015, or immediately if passed with the necessary voting margins.

 Methodology

 The bill indicates that implementation of the High Quality Prekindergarten Program is subject to appropriations, but does not specify a level of funding for the program.
 This analysis assumes costs based on anticipated program participation and a hypothetical funding level per eligible prekindergarten student.
 However, actual program costs will be limited to amounts appropriated for that purpose.